derwebcoder/neote/packages/tags/docs/tag_data_architecture.md

 # Tag Data Architecture

 Tags are stored locally in indexedDB and are being accessed through PouchDB.
+The main access point for other parts of the code is the `TagService`.

 ## Classes and Services